Amaodemao/BiasPainter/README.md

 **This repository contains:**

-1. **Code implementation of BiasPainter**, i.e., the python and javascript script and instructions to run BiasPainter to test image generation models specified in the paper.
+1. **BiasPainter Toolkit**, i.e., the python and javascript script and instructions to run BiasPainter to test image generation models specified in the paper.
+All the scripts are in `/tools`.
 2. **Sample dataset**, i.e., the sample of our seed image dataset which we used in our experiment.
 The sample dataset are in `/data`.
 We will release the entire dataset once the paper is published.
-3. **Complete generated images by different image generation models under test.** In `/results/all_results.7z`, we provide all the output images of image generation models under test, including Stable-diffusion 1.5, Stable-diffusion 2.1, Stable-diffusion XL, Midjourney and instruct-Pix2pix.
+3. **Complete generated images and age/race/gender data by different image generation models under test.** In `/results/all_results.7z` and `/results/result_excels.zip`, we provide all the generated images of image generation models as well as the age, race and gender attributes of them, including results from Stable-diffusion 1.5, Stable-diffusion 2.1, Stable-diffusion XL, Midjourney and instruct-Pix2pix.

 ----